LEARNAcademy/syllabus/rails_active_storage/04-react.md

 ```

 ### User the package
-This example adds ability to upload an Avatar to User record.
+This example adds ability to upload an Avatar to an existing User record.
 In a Component:

 ```javascript
 import React from "react"